Moving from Ingress NGINX to Traefik¶

 This page is being continuously updated as more edge cases of the NGINX Ingress Controller to Traefik migration are being discovered.

 Due to the March 2026 retirement of Ingress NGINX, Welkin is adopting Traefik instead as the standard Ingress Controller.
-We are making the transition as smooth as possible for both Application Developers and Platform Administrators.
+We are making the transition as smooth as possible for both Application Developers and Platform Administrators, but action needs to be taken during this period.

 Welkin Clusters will run both Ingress NGINX and Traefik during a transitional period to make sure environments have the opportunity to safely migrate.
 As an application developer, you can start testing on Traefik today by stepwise adapting your services with just a few changes at a time.